huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 ![Alt text](assets/fhe-endpoints/three.png "Endpoint is created")

-> [!NOTE]: Don’t forget to delete the endpoint (or at least pause it) when you are no longer using it, or else it will cost more than anticipated.
+> [!NOTE]: Don’t forget to delete the Endpoint (or at least pause it) when you are no longer using it, or else it will cost more than anticipated.

 ## Using the Endpoint